All About the CAMINO EXPERIENCE

 HOW PHYSICALLY FIT DO I HAVE TO BE?

 Heart, lungs, back, hips, knees, feet – the whole body is put to task when you walk the Camino.
 You may be able to walk 20 kilometers in a day, but can you walk that distance every day for a month?
-Be sure to plan some training time before you leave home so you can ‘practice’ walking with your hiking boots and loaded backpack to build up your strength and endurance.

-Once you reserve your place in a Camino Experience group, I will provide you with recommendations for how to prepare physically for your Camino experience.
+Physical training is one of our most important tasks, and I will provide you with recommendations for how to prepare physically for your Camino experience.

 WHAT HAPPENS IF I CAN’T WALK THE WHOLE WAY ONE DAY?